llamaworkspace/llamaworkspace/README.md

 - **Straightforward self-hosting**: Get up and running with a fewest possible number of commands.

 ## Getting started

+### Hosted by us

+The easiest way to try out the product is to sign up for our hosted version at https://llamaworkspace.ai.

+### Self-hosting

 All the information on how to self host Llama Workspace can be found in our documentation: https://docs.llamaworkspace.ai